Food for function or pleasure is a non-starter; you can have your cake and eat it, metaphorically speaking, of course.

 Ever since Ancel Keys cherry-picked the data in his Seven Countries Study resulting in Americans changing from a diet high in meat, dairy and eggs to one containing huge amounts of refined carbohydrate, obesity has grown in leaps and bounds; and along with it diabetes and insulin-resistance.

-There is a safe zone poised between the two extremes, supporting neither a diet high in animal products and low in all starches, nor loaded with refined carbs; but rather enjoying whole foods for satiety, which might be rich in avocados and olives, for example and also containing many legumes and 100% grains.
+There is a safe zone poised between the two extremes, supporting neither a diet high in animal products and low in all starches, nor loaded with refined carbs; but rather enjoying whole foods for satiety.
+It might be rich in avocados and olives, for example and also containing many legumes and 100% grains.
+None of it will be ultra-processed.

 That alas means completely avoiding commercial loaves, cakes and cookies.
 Turn instead to baking your own low GI bread at home; the great difficulty to be faced is acquiring 100% wholemeal flour.
 Your own wheat grinder is the only solution unless you are lucky enough to have a local miller.

-It is certainly true that anti-nutrients like oxalate, phytates and lectins reduce the absorption of some minerals like iron and calcium.
+It is certainly true that anti-nutrients like oxalate, phytates and lectins reduce the absorption of some minerals such as iron and calcium.
 They are found mainly in fruits, vegetables and grains; and nuts too.
 But interestingly vegetarians are no more prone to osteoporosis and anaemia than the omnivores amongst us.

 That's not true of vegans though; they are prone to a much greater chance of osteoporotic fracture[2].